Enhex/Deco/README.md

 ### Note

-while Deco is not absolutely "collision free", it's only potentially needs escaping once at the start/end of an entry, compared to other formats that need delimiters to be escaped N times. so it's O(1) vs O(N) in a sense, which makes Deco fundamentally better.
+While Deco is not absolutely "collision free", it's only potentially needs escaping once at the start/end of an entry, compared to other formats that need delimiters to be escaped N times.
+So it's O(1) vs O(N) in a sense, which makes Deco fundamentally better.